Pressure cooker brisket with molasses bbq sauce that’ll blow your mind. And, don’t forget the brisket wine pairing!

 Molasses BBQ Sauce

 - If desired, use a fat separator to remove the oil from the BBQ sauce.
 Bring the BBQ sauce back to a simmer by pressing the "Cancel" button, then "Saute" button.

-- Mix in 1 cup / 250ml ketchup, 2 tbsp / 30g Dijon mustard, and 1 tbsp / 13g brown sugar in the Instant Pot.
+- Mix in 1 cup / 250 ml ketchup, 2 tbsp / 30g Dijon mustard, 1 tbsp / 13 g chipotle pureé, and 1 TBS / 13 g molasses (substitute with brown sugar if you don't have molasses) in the Instant Pot.
 Let the BBQ sauce thicken by simmering for 8 to 15 minutes.
 Stir occasionally.